 Address: 333 S Clinton St, Fort Wayne, IN 46802

-It features the Headwaters Park Boat Dock, the Hamilton Sculpture Garden, the Emily P. Vian Bridge (which connects to the Historic Old Fort), Little Turtle Memorial, the Headwaters Park Ice Rink, and the Rivergreenway path which connects to the Promenade Kids Park across the St. Marys River.
+It features the Headwaters Park Boat Dock, the Hamilton Sculpture Garden, the Emily P. Vian Bridge (which connects to the Historic Old Fort), the Little Turtle Memorial, the Headwaters Park Ice Rink, and the Rivergreenway path, which connects to the Promenade Kids Park across the St. Marys River.

-There are several Fort Wayne parks, but I think this is my favorite when it comes to connecting with the community and having a good time with friends and family.
+There are several Fort Wayne parks, but I think this is my favorite when connecting with the community and having a good time with friends and family.